The Wild One: Plot

-The Black Rebels Motorcycle Club (BRMC), a Motorcycle Club, led by Johnny Strabler, rides into Carbonville, California, during a motorcycle race and causes trouble.
-A member of the MC, Pidgeon, steals the second-place trophy (the first place one being too large to hide) and presents it to Johnny.
-Stewards and policemen order them to leave.
+The Black Rebels Motorcycle Club (BRMC), led by Johnny Strabler, rides into Carbonville, California, during a motorcycle race and causes trouble.
+A member of the motorcycle club, Pidgeon, steals the second-place trophy (the first place one being too large to hide) and presents it to Johnny.
+After an altercation with a steward, a Highway Patrol policeman orders them to leave.

 The bikers head to Wrightsville, which has only one elderly, conciliatory lawman, Chief Harry Bleeker, to maintain order.
 The residents are uneasy, but mostly willing to put up with their visitors.
 When their antics cause Art Kleiner to swerve and crash his car, he demands that something be done, but Harry is reluctant to act, a weakness that is not lost on the interlopers.
-This accident results in the gang having to stay longer in town, as one member injured himself falling off his motorcycle.
-Although the young men become more and more boisterous, their custom is enthusiastically welcomed by Harry's brother Frank who runs the local cafe-bar, employing Harry's daughter, Kathie, and the elderly Jimmy.
+This accident results in the gang having to stay longer in town, as one member called Crazy injured himself falling off his motorcycle.
+Although the young men become more and more boisterous, their club is enthusiastically welcomed by Harry's brother Frank who runs the local cafe-bar, employing Harry's daughter, Kathie, and the elderly Jimmy.

-At Frank's cafe, Johnny meets Kathie and asks her out to a dance being held that night.
+Johnny meets Kathie and asks her out to a dance being held that night.
 Kathie politely turns him down, but Johnny's dark, brooding personality visibly intrigues her.
-When Mildred, another local girl, asks him, "What are you rebelling against, Johnny?", he answers "Whaddaya got?"
-Johnny is attracted to Kathie and decides to stay awhile.
+When Mildred, another local girl, asks him, "Hey Johnny, what are you rebelling against?", he answers "Whaddaya got?"
+Johnny is attracted to Kathie and decides to stay a while.
 However, when he learns that she is the policeman's daughter, he changes his mind.
-A rival biker club arrives and their leader, Chino, bears a grudge against Johnny.
+A rival biker club arrives.
+Their leader Chino bears a grudge against Johnny.
 Chino reveals the two groups used to be one large club before Johnny split it up.
 When Chino takes Johnny's trophy, the two start fighting and Johnny wins.